kavehtehrani/kavehtehrani/README.md

 I grew up with computers and fell in love with programming in my teenage years.

-🌱 I’m currently learning Solidity and front-end JS frameworks, mainly React and Next.js\
+🌱 I’m currently working with Solidity, Rust, and front-end JS frameworks, mainly React and Next.js\
 👯 I’m looking to collaborate on anything web3 related!

 My personal website is at [kaveh.page](https://kaveh.page).